AgoraIO-Usecase/AgoraChat-rn/README.md

 2. Use attribute callbacks to notify upper-level users of status changes
 3. Use controllers (ref) to control the active behavior of subcomponents

-Example: After recording a voice message, send the voice message
+Example: After recording a voice file, send the voice message

 ```typescript
 export default function ChatScreen(): JSX.Element {